rune/rune/docs/docs/advanced/server-side-logic.md

 Because it's the future! 😎 All modern multiplayer engines use predict-rollback netcode with deterministic physics.
 For instance, [Coherence](https://coherence.io) and [Photon Quantum](https://www.photonengine.com/quantum) for Unity and the [rollback plugin](https://gitlab.com/snopek-games/godot-rollback-netcode) for Godot.
 It's how you make great multiplayer games that work even in bad network conditions.

 Rune's predict-rollback approach is extremely bandwidth-efficient as only the action payloads are sent between clients and server, not the entire game state.
 Clients can also simulate the world ahead of the server, which makes real-time games possible even on bad mobile internet with frequent latency spikes.
+This is all done by having the exact same deterministic game logic running on both the clients and the server.

 ## Editor Integration